MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 - **Validation before the cluster is configured:**
   - **A set of servers ready to become a failover cluster:** This is the most straightforward validation scenario.
 The hardware components (systems, networks, and storage) are connected, but the systems aren't yet functioning as a cluster.
 Running tests in this situation has no affect on availability.

-  - **Server VMs:** For virtualized servers in a cluster, run the Validate cluster feature as you would on any other new cluster.
+  - **Server VMs:** For virtualized servers in a cluster, run cluster validation as you would on any other new cluster.
 The requirement to run the feature is the same whether you have:
     - A "host cluster" where failover occurs between two physical computers.
     - A "guest cluster" where failover occurs between guest operating systems on the same physical computer.